What to Make When It’s Too Hot to Cook. Believe me, I get it! Here are 14+ low-cook and no-cook meals you can make when

-This easy chicken salad with grapes is the perfect way to use leftover rotisserie, poached, roasted, or even grilled chicken.
+Chicken salad with is the perfect way to use leftover rotisserie, poached, roasted, or even grilled chicken.
 Serve on toast, in wraps, as a sandwich with bread, spooned over greens, or scooped into lettuce leaves.
 SO easy.
 So good.

 I love ordering big chopped salads like this at restaurants, but they’re also super simple to make at home!
 This easy chopped salad doesn’t require any cooking at all.
 Cold cuts, pantry staples, and plenty of fresh produce make this salad easy and fast.
 And the tangy Italian dressing ties everything all together!
 It’s a delicious meal any day of the week.

 PRO TIP: Serve the components separately and let everyone build their own salad just the way they like!

-These creamy, refreshing acai bowls are the PERFECT way to cool down on a hot day and make a delicious no-cook dinner.
+Creamy, refreshing acai bowls are the PERFECT way to cool down on a hot day and make a delicious no-cook dinner.
 Top them with whatever fresh fruit you have on hand, plus a little granola and your tastebuds are on their way to a tropical vacation!

 Everything you love about a BLT in salad form!
 You can follow my steps to cook your own bacon and make homemade croutons if you want or feel free to add pre-cooked bacon and store-bought croutons to speed things up and cut down on the already pretty minimal cooking time.
 (The creamy dressing is going to blow your mind!)

 Talk about a gorgeous salad!
 This Thai chopped salad uses colorful veggies, some serious crunch, and a creamy peanut or cashew dressing on top to pull it all together.
 All you do is slice and dice a few ingredients to toss with a yummy dressing–no oven required!
 Your tastebuds will never be the same again.
 (Use leftover rotisserie or grilled chicken to make this a totally no-cook dinner!)

 Mango. guacamole.
 I’ll let that sink in for a second.
 It’s the star of the show here.
 Serve it wrapped up in a tortilla or wrap (gluten-free, paleo, or wheat-based), or put the chicken in lettuce leaves and dollop the guacamole right on top.
 Or, just eat the guacamole with a spoon.
 I’ll never tell.